Unemployment insurance in Japan: Rates

-Other Unemployment Protection
+Other unemployment protection

-Japanese government in 2011 started a new policy implementing vocational training for workers who want to change jobs and the unemployed.
+Japanese government in 2011 started a new policy implementing occupational training for workers who want to change jobs and the unemployed.
 This system aims to be the second protection other than the unemployment insurance for people who are struggling in the labour force.
-With a monthly allowance of ¥100,000 and traffic fee, people who are registered at public employment security offices (PESOs) could receive the vocational training and get ready for their new career.
+With a monthly allowance of ¥100,000 and traffic fee, people who are registered at public employment security offices (PESOs) could receive the occupational training and get ready for their new career.
 The new job training system categorized 3 different types of training, specifically for job seekers, employed workers and the high school graduates.
-Most unemployed workers fit in the first category, and based on the released Manuel from the Ministry of Health, Labour and Welfare, their standard training period is 3 months to 1 year, ranging from gardening to Architecture.
-Many women indicate that such job training programs help them transition back to workplace after staying at home for years.
+Most unemployed workers fit in the first category, and based on the released Manuel from the Ministry of Health, Labour and Welfare, their standard training period is 3 months to 1 year, ranging from gardening to architecture.
+Many women indicate that such job training programs help them transition back to the workplace after staying at home for years.
 But at the same time, some people are concerned with the quality of the training provided.